Finding an Inexpensive Apartment

 The Problem: Looking for an Inexpensive Apartment

 Searching through various papers here is like finding a needle in a haystack.
 We have only moved twice before and each time we relocated for my husband's job so our apartments had already been located for us.
 We have no idea how to find a reputable realtor or which rental agencies are worth paying membership fees to.
-Can you or your readers suggest tips on how to wade through all this information and find a decent apartment in southern California (Pasadena, LA, etc) for under $700?
+Can you or your readers suggest tips on how to wade through all this information and find a decent apartment in southern California (Pasadena, LA, etc)?
 We don't care about amenities like pools and tennis courts, just a safe place for us and our cat to live that is preferably within forty five minutes of the school.
 Thank you for your time.